oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Conformance test data

 ### Abstract:
-JSON Abstract Data Notation (JADN) is an information modeling language used to bridge between data models.
+JSON Abstract Data Notation (JADN) is an information modeling language used to define and translate across data models.
 It has several purposes, including definition of data structures, validation of data instances, providing hints for user interfaces working with structured data, and facilitating protocol internationalization.
 JADN specifications consist of two parts: abstract type definitions that are independent of data format,